Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 - Under special circumstances, the CWNOAP may employ a property acquisition firm to assist with easements.

 20. The Scope of Work indicates a percentage of manholes to be inspected.
 Can you elaborate on the level of inspection required?

 - The manhole inspections included in the Scope of Work are not intended to be formal inspections such as the National Association of Sewer Service Companies (NASSCO) Manhole Assessment and Certification Program (MACP) Level 1 or 2 inspections.
-They are included to allow the Designer to assess a representative sample of manholes to aid in establishing bid quantities and to investigate manholes that may require an epoxy or polyurethane lining.
+They are included to allow the Designer to assess a representative sample of manholes to aid in establishing bid quantities, to investigate manholes that may require an epoxy or polyurethane lining, and to confirm pipe material when no information exists.
 Additional manhole inspection information is usually available at the beginning/end of CCTV inspections.

 - Lost manholes will generally be located during construction by the contractor.
 Unless critical to design, MWS generally does not locate and raise manholes during design.

 21. What has been the history of Designer involvement during the bidding and construction phases of rehabilitation projects?